 Geotechnical and Geophysical Investigations

-Soil investigations are essential on dredging projects to reduce the risk of delays and cost blowouts.
-Dredging professionals are unanimous in desiring that in-depth geotechnical and geophysical investigations be undertaken for dredging projects so as to be able to adequately characterise projects’ soils and to accurately determine soil volumes (https://www.pianc.org/publications/marcom/site-investigation-requirements-for-dredging-works).
-It is high-quality soil data for the significant geotechnical parameters, in combination with in-depth production estimates, that makes for robust budgets and timely delivery of dredging projects.
+Soil investigations are essential in reducing the risk of delays and cost blowouts on dredging projects.
+Professionals carry out in-depth geotechnical and geophysical investigations in order to characterise soils and determine soil volumes (https://www.pianc.org/publications/marcom/site-investigation-requirements-for-dredging-works).
+High quality soil data for the significant geotechnical parameters in combination with in-depth production estimates result in robust budgets and timely project delivery.

 Dredging includes the unique science of destructive soil mechanics.
-This science identifies soil parameters that best describe the soil failure mechanisms that come into play when using, for example, blasting, cutting or jetting.
-Often on dredging projects, expensive soil investigations are unnecessarily prescribed by geotechnical engineers who aren’t familiar with destructive soil mechanics and thus the relevant physical soil parameters that need to be considered for various dredging works.
-To avoid unnecessary expenses, i2D can specify the soil investigations required to effectively inform production estimates, which are key for the reduction of risk and the creation of budgets and schedules.
+This science identifies soil parameters that describe soil failure mechanisms during operations such as blasting, cutting, breaching and jetting.
+To avoid unnecessary soil investigations, i2D can specify the ones required to effectively determine production estimates.
+These estimates are key to reducing the risk and creation of budgets and schedules.

-i2D provides support on geotechnical and geophysical investigations by:
+i2D can help you with geotechnical and geophysical investigations by:

 - Planning and specifying soil investigations as part of the overarching dredging project

 - Characterising, modelling, interpreting, verifying and reviewing soil data